Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Results

 \IncludeFigureEpsilonStar

-Fig.~\ref{fig:JRComparison}(b)-(d) shows that the strain required to reach the jammed state is different for different packing fractions.
-More precisely, the strain required to reach the jammed state increases as the packing fraction decreases.
-It has been postulated from the experiment that the strain required to reach the jammed state diverges at a packing fraction $ \phi_s $~\cite{BiNature2011,Bi2012Thesis, ren2013reynolds}.
-The exact value of the $ \phi_s $ is not known.
-However, experimental measurements estimates it to be around $ 0.74 $ for protocol I~\cite{Ren2013Thesis}.
+Figs.~\ref{fig:JRComparison}(b)-(d) show that the strain required to reach the jammed state is different for different packing fractions.
+More precisely, the strain required to reach the jammed state increases as the packing fraction decreases. {Based on the experimental observations, it has been postulated that the strain required to reach the jammed state diverges at a packing fraction $ \phi_s $~\cite{BiNature2011,Bi2012Thesis, ren2013reynolds}.} The exact value of $ \phi_s $ is not known.
+However, experimental measurements estimate it to be around $ 0.74 $ for protocol I~\cite{Ren2013Thesis}.
 At this packing fraction, the system does not jam even at the largest experimental strain ($ \sim 70 \% $).
+Simulations of frictionless disks investigating particle scale reversibility find that there is a maximum strain that increases with decreasing packing fraction, which demarcates regions of point reversible and loop reversible dynamics~\cite{Schreck:2013fk}.
+The similarity between this behavior of the maximal strain and the strain required to reach shear jamming is intriguing and should be explored further in simulations of frictional grains.

 The upper limit of shear-jamming packing fractions is set by $\phi_J$ at which the strain required to create a jammed packing goes to zero.
 The FTN overlap matrices show this trend, which can be made quantitative by analyzing the order parameter $\epsilon^* (\gamma,\phi)$.
+A similar analysis can be performed for $ f_{NR} $.
+As shown in Fig.~\ref{fig:epsilon}(a) and (d), both $ f_{NR} $ and $ \epsilon^* $ depend strongly on the packing fraction.
+As the packing fraction increases towards $ \phi_J $, the system transitions to the shear jammed state at a smaller strain.
+The strain dependence is particularly remarkable for $ \epsilon^* $ with the transition becoming sharper as the packing fraction is increased.

-As shown in Fig.~\ref{fig:epsilon}b, the order parameters for different values of $\phi$ can be scaled by defining a characteristic strain $\gamma_0 (\phi) \propto \left(1 - \phi/\phi_J\right)^{1.2}$ and scaling the order parameter by its maximum value $\epsilon_{max} (\phi)$.
-A phenomenological theory of the shear jamming transition~\cite{Sarkar2015Framework}, which has predicted different aspects of the transition successfully, predicts the threshold strain going to zero as $ \gamma_0 \propto \left(1 - \phi/\phi_J\right)^{1.2} $.
-The insight we gain from this analysis is that although the SJ transition is seemingly controlled by two parameters, $\phi$ and $\gamma$, it is only the scaling combination $\gamma/\gamma_0(\phi)$ that is relevant.
+{The above observation suggests that there is a packing fraction dependent strain $ \gamma_0(\phi) $ characterizing the shear jamming transition.
+Rescaling $ \gamma $ by $ \gamma_0 (\phi) = (1- \phi/\phi_J)^{1.6}$ leads to a good scaling collapse of $ \epsilon^* (\gamma,\phi)$ and of $ f_{NR} (\gamma,\phi)$ except in the very small $\gamma$ regime (Figs.~\ref{fig:epsilon} b,e).
+The insight that we gain from this scaling analysis is that although the SJ transition is seemingly controlled by two parameters, $\phi$ and $\gamma$, it is only the scaling combination $\gamma/\gamma_{0}(\phi)$ that is relevant.
+A scaling form for $ f_{NR} (\gamma,\phi)$ offers a natural explanation for the observed increase in Reynolds pressure with packing fraction ~\cite{ren2013reynolds}.